lynl7130/homepage/content/post/OpenGL_Firework_Musical/index.md

 ---
 title: Water Fireworks get cancelled due to COVID?
-Check out this virtual show!
+Check out this Virtual Show!
 subtitle: Empowered by OpenGL and C++, a night musical play comes to life.

 # Summary for listings and search engines